aedobbyn/beer-data-science/present/brewsentation.md

 BUT
 - *How well do styles actually demarcate the beer landscape?*
   - Is there actually more inter-style variation than intra-style variation?
-  - Is there a better way to categorize beers into groups?
+  - Is there a more empiricially accurate way to categorize beers into super-groups?

 In other words, we're asking, are beer styles just a social construct?